iterative/dvc.org/content/docs/command-reference/import.md

 To prevent this, you can use the `--backup` option to request DVC to backup the data imports to remote storage.
-This also means that `dvc pull/fetch` no longer needs to access import sources, so interacts only with the DVC remote, and that backed-up imports can be restored just like files that were `dvc add`ed.
+This also means that `dvc pull/fetch` no longer needs to access import sources, so these imports can be restored from remote storage like typical data tracked with `dvc add`.

 To update backed-up imports, use `dvc update` like usual.